hashicorp/nomad/website/source/docs/http/index.html.md

 Certain endpoints support a feature called a "blocking query."
 A blocking query is used to wait for a potential change using long polling.

 Not all endpoints support blocking, but those that do are clearly designated in the documentation.
-Any endpoint that supports blocking will also set the HTTP header `X-Nomad-Index`, a unique identifier representing the current state of the requested resource.
+Any endpoint that supports blocking will set the HTTP header `X-Nomad-Index`, a unique identifier representing the current state of the requested resource.
 On subsequent requests for this resource, the client can set the `index` query string parameter to the value of `X-Nomad-Index`, indicating that the client wishes to wait for any changes subsequent to that index.

 In addition to `index`, endpoints that support blocking will also honor a `wait` parameter specifying a maximum duration for the blocking request.
 This is limited to